 An interactive lecture exploring experiences of ‘hooking up’ at three bench marks in time between 1960 and the present day.
 Part of LGBT History Month 2018.

 A free, one-day conference marking the 70th anniversary of India’s independence.

 This event explores the changing political climate and its impact on minority groups, the LGBT community in particular.
 There will also be a discussion around the need for intersectionality and building resilience.
 Speakers will include Mel Jeffs, manager of the Nottingham Women’s Centre and Paula Akpan, co-founder of the “I’m Tired” Project and writer for gal-dem.
 Part of LGBT History Month.

-February is LGBT History Month, and The University of Nottingham is taking the opportunity to celebrate […]
+February is LGBT History Month, and The University of Nottingham is hosting a range of public […]

 Appears in Portal pic